 Download:

-- CAT 2020 Question Paper, Download Free PDF with Answer Key & Solutions
+- CAT 2020 Question Paper: Download Free PDF with Answer Key & Solutions

-Shiksha spoke to a few experts from top MBA coaching institutes across the country to know which are the best books for CAT preparation.
+Shiksha spoke to a few experts from top MBA coaching institutes across the country to know which are the best books for CAT 2025 preparation.
 They shared with Shiksha their list of highly recommended CAT books:

 Tarun Malik

 So, the very first thing the CAT takers need to make sure is that their fundamentals should be in place.
 The next very important aspect to crack CAT is 'test taking strategy'.
-So, an aspirant must understand the importance of taking tests because only by testing, one can create a strategy to crack CAT.
+An aspirant must understand the importance of taking tests because only by testing, one can create a strategy to crack CAT.
 The strategy will include 'selection of questions', 'sequence of questions to attempt', 'Speed with accuracy' and most importantly 'pressure handling'.

 Best Books for CAT Preparation Recommended by Tarun Malik